 Antihemophilic factor VIII and von Willebrand factor are normally produced in the body.
 They help clot the blood when an injury occurs.
 Patients with von Willebrand disease or hemophilia A do not make enough of these substances to prevent bleeding, so this product is given to increase the levels of these substances in the blood.

 This medicine is available only with your doctor's prescription.

 This product is available in the following dosage forms:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Adequate and well-controlled studies have not been done on the relationship of age to the effects of Antihemophilic Factor VIII and von Willebrand Factor Complex injection in geriatric patients.
+Adequate and well-controlled studies have not been done on the relationship of age to the effects of antihemophilic factor VIII and von Willebrand factor injection in geriatric patients.

 ||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.